pmean/build-website/text/06/SlashAndBurn-06.md

-There are entirely new methods for model fitting, such as the lasso, Bayesian Model Averaging, and smoothing splines that offer intriguing alternatives to \"slash and burn.\" These new approaches are rather technical but appear to work well in practice.
+There are entirely new methods for model fitting, such as the lasso, Bayesian Model Averaging, and smoothing splines that offer intriguing alternatives to "slash and burn."
+These new approaches are rather technical but appear to work well in practice.
 A revolutionary book that describes how these approaches are changing how we practice statistics is